Devissage and Localization for the Grothendieck Spectrum of Varieties: ACGW-Categories

 A CGW-category behaves like an exact category.
 In order to create categories that are analogous to abelian categories (with the goal of proving Quillen's d\'evissage and localization) we need to assume some extra conditions.
 The extra conditions amount to the requirement that certain ``pushout-like'' objects exist and are compatible with $c$ and $k$; in geometric settings this corresponds to certain gluings of objects.

-\begin{definition} An \emph{enhanced} double category is a double category $\C$ with \emph{two} notions of $2$-cell, called the \emph{distinguished} and \emph{commutative} squares.
-Forgetting either of the sets of squares produces a double category, and all distinguished squares are commutative.
-We denote distinguished squares with $\square$ and commutative squares with $\circlearrowleft$.
+\begin{definition} An \emph{enhanced} double category is a double category $\C$ with \emph{two} notions of $2$-cell, called the \emph{distinguished} and \emph{pseudo-commutative} squares.
+These are required to satisfy the property that forgetting either of the sets of squares produces a double category, and all distinguished squares are pseudo-commutative.
+We denote distinguished squares with $\square$ and pseudo-commutative squares with $\circlearrowleft$.